Zuikyo/ZIKRouter/README.md

 extension NoteEditorViewController: ZIKRoutableView {
 }

-// Declare NoteEditorInput is routable
+// Declare EditorViewInput is routable
-// This means you can use NoteEditorInput to fetch router extension RoutableView where Protocol == NoteEditorInput {
+// This means you can use EditorViewInput to fetch router extension RoutableView where Protocol == EditorViewInput {
     init() { self.init(declaredProtocol: Protocol.self) }
 }
 ```